General binding rules: small sewage discharge to the ground

 Anyone who carries out maintenance on your system must be competent.
 Competent people include those on British Water’s list of accredited service engineers.

-Get your treatment system regularly emptied (rule 12)
+Rule 12: get your treatment system regularly emptied

-You must get the sludge that builds up in your septic tank or sewage treatment plant removed (desludged) before it exceeds the maximum capacity.
-As a minimum, you should have your treatment system desludged once a year or in line with the manufacturer’s instructions.
+You must get the sludge that builds up in your septic tank or sewage treatment plant removed (desludged) before it goes beyond the maximum capacity.
+You should do this at least once a year or in line with the manufacturer’s instructions.

 The company you use to dispose of your waste sludge must be a registered waste carrier.
 You can find this out by either asking the: